Code of Procedure for Appeals to a College Appeals Committee

 27.5.5 The Clerk to the Committee shall state in the letter to the student (or their representative) intimating the outcome of the preliminary disposal the reasons for the decision and shall provide the papers which were considered by the Committee.

 27.5.6 An appeal which has been dismissed under preliminary disposal may be reinstated if the student (or their representative) makes representation stating that the College overlooked an aspect of the original appeal.
 The representation and the reasons shall be made in writing within 10 working days of the date of letter intimating the outcome of the preliminary disposal.
-The Head of College shall nominate a member of the College Appeals Committee, who was not party to the decision made by preliminary disposal, to decide whether the appeal shall be reinstated.
-An appeal can only be reinstated if it is shown that the College did not consider one or more aspects of the original appeal.
+The Convener of the College Appeals Committee shall nominate a member of the College Appeals Committee, who was not party to the decision made by preliminary disposal, to decide whether the appeal shall be reinstated.
+An appeal can only be reinstated if it is shown that the College Appeals Committee did not consider one or more aspects of the original appeal.
 In cases where the student considers there to be new evidence relevant to the appeal, or that the disposal of the appeal by College was manifestly unreasonable or involved defective procedure, the student should follow the procedure for appealing to the Senate Appeals Committee.

 27.6 Arrangements for a Hearing Before the College Appeals Committee

 Timing of the hearing